 With more than 400 wineries throughout the region, picking the best winery tours in Napa Valley can be, simply put, a bit daunting.
-Luckily, we’ve combined our insider knowledge with the top online reviews to put together a list of the best of the best, so you can focus on what matters most — the wine.
-Here are the 10 best winery tours to experience in Napa Valley.
+For that reason, we’ve put together a list of the best of the best, so you can focus on what matters most: the wine.
+Here are seven great winery tours to experience in Napa Valley.

 5901 Silverado Trail, Napa, CA 94558, (707) 252-9777

 Situated in the heart of the Stags Leap District, Pine Ridge Vineyards—which has been making wine for over 40 years—offers several wine tasting experiences worth exploring.
-For a complete vine-to-glass tour, though, check out the 90-minute Wine Tasting And Cave Tour, which begins with a look in the demonstration vineyard.
-You’ll also visit the wine cellar and impressive wine caves, where you’ll enjoy a barrel sample followed by a seated wine and cheese pairing.
+For a complete vine-to-glass tour, though, check out the 90-minute Cellar 47 Cave Tour and Tasting.
+You’ll visit the wine cellar and impressive wine caves, where you’ll enjoy a tasting of their limited estate Cabernets.

 360 Howell Mountain Road South, Angwin, CA 94508, (707) 965-2746

 Nestled high above the valley at an elevation of 1,800 feet, Howell Mountain’s CADE Estate may not be the easiest place to get to, but it’s worth the drive for a look at this modern estate winery.
-During the hour-and-a-half Estate Tour & Tasting, you’ll get to explore the LEED Gold Certified Winery and expansive caves built into the hillside.
-After, enjoy stunning views of Napa Valley during the seated tasting of current release wines in the contemporary lounge or outside in the courtyard.
+During the 60-minute CADE Estate Tasting Experience, you’ll learn how CADE became the first LEED Gold Certified Winery in Napa Valley and about their organic vineyard practice.
+Enjoy stunning views of Napa Valley during the seated tasting of current release wines in the contemporary lounge or outside in the courtyard.

 Insider Tip: If looking to add some older vintages to your cellar, check out CADE at 13th Vineyard, one of the oldest and historically significant properties in Napa Valley.
-At the still-intact 1886 winery—the 13th bonded winery in California—you’ll sample CADE’s library vintages from within the hand-laid stone walls.
+At the still-intact 1886 winery—the 13th bonded winery in California—you’ll sample CADE’s library vintages from within the hand-laid stone winery.